guardian/scala-to-cfn/README.md

 * can't split things into separate jars at present
 * modularity/versioning

+Ideas
+* pass through variables
+* returning Try or some way to signal failure

 Other useful resources
 * can validate with https://github.com/awslabs/statelint
 * this might be useful for the CFN itself